 Musical Feature and Novelty Curve Characterizations as Predictors of Segmentation Accuracy

 Hartmann, M., Lartillot, O., & Toiviainen, P. (2017).
 Musical Feature and Novelty Curve Characterizations as Predictors of Segmentation Accuracy.
 In T. Lokki, J. Pätynen, & V. Välimäki (Eds.), SMC 2017 : Proceedings of the 14th Sound and Music Computing Conference 2017 (pp. 365-372).
-Helsinki, Finland: Aalto-yliopisto.
-Retrieved from http://smc2017.aalto.fi/
+Aalto-yliopisto.
+Proceedings of the Sound and Music Computing Conferences. http://smc2017.aalto.fi/

 © 2017 Martin Hartmann et al. This is an open-access article distributed under the terms of the Creative Commons Attribution 3.0 Unported License.